abpio/abp-commercial-docs/en/studio/kubernetes.md

 ![create-new-profile](./images/kubernetes/create-new-profile.png)

 In the *Metadata* tab, you can provide additional information about the profile.
 We use this information in our commands such as *Build Docker Image(s)* and *Install Chart(s)*.
 For example, *dotnetEnvironment* is mandatory for the *Install Chart(s)* command to determine the environment variable.
 You can also add more metadata by clicking the *Add* button.
 It collects all metadata from root to child and overrides existing values by hierarchy.
 For example, if you define two identical metadata in the profile and a chart, it uses the chart metadata.
-You can add metadata for the *Kubernetes Profile*, *Main Chart* and *Subcharts*.
+You can add metadata for the [Kubernetes Profile](#profile), [Main Chart](#main-chart) and [Subchart](#subchart).

 ![create-new-profile-metadata](./images/kubernetes/create-new-profile-metadata.png)